dceejay/RedMap/README.md

 ### Options

-Areas, Lines and Circles can also specify more optional properties:
+Areas, Rectangles, Lines, Circles and Ellipses can also specify more optional properties:

- - color
- - fillColor
- - stroke
- - weight
- - opacity
+ - **layer** : declares which layer you put it on.
+ - **color** : can set the colour of the polygon or line.
- - fill
+ - **fillColor** : can set the fill colour of the polygon.
- - fillOpacity
- - dashArray
- - clickable - if true sets the passed in name as popup
+ - **fillOpacity** : can set the opacity of the polygon fill colour.
+ - **dashArray** : optional dash array for polyline.
+ - **clickable** : boolean - set to true to allow click to show popup.
- - popup - extra html string to display inside the popup
+ - **popup** : html string to display in popup (as well as name).
+ - **weight** : the width of the line (or outline)

+Other properties can be found in the leaflet documentation.

 ## Drawing